Measures of Correlation for Multiple Variables

+The sign of mutual direction for two variables can be judged by whether the angle between the zero-mean variables of them is larger than $90^\circ$.
+However, there is no the mutual direction for multiple variables.
+Therefore, the correlation measurement for multiple variables in this paper is defined as an unsigned value, the rationality of which is also discussed in Section 3 in this paper.

-From Definition 2 we can see that the sum of the squares of the determinant group is a coupling part of the proposed multivariate LCC.
-We define the coupling part as the multivariate linear incorrelation coefficient (LIC), which can be used to measure linear irrelevance between variables:
+According to Definition 1, for two non-zero-variance variables ${\bf{a}}$ and ${\bf{b}}$, $r_{{\bf{ab}}}=|\rho_{{\bf{ab}}}|$.
+Then we can see that the sum of the squares of the determinant group is a coupling part of the proposed UCC.
+We define the coupling part as the square of the unsigned incorrelation coefficient (UIC), which can be used to measure linear irrelevance among variables: